Submission Process Overview

 Access Control

-Access control within the AnVIL is governed by three major groups - developer access, consortium access, and external researcher access (via dbGaP).
+For controlled-access datasets, access control within the AnVIL is governed by three major groups - developer access, consortium access, and external researcher access (via dbGaP).
 For more information, see Data Access Controls.

 Getting Help